 The Syrian conflict has been the most socially mediated war in history.
 In response, ICSR has developed some of the most sophisticated open-source methods used by academics today to better understand the origins, role and involvement of the foreign fighters participating in it.

-This culminated in the creation of a database containing information on more than 700 Western volunteers, providing an empirical basis for quantifying the experiences of these fighters.
+This culminated in the creation of an internal database containing information on more than 700 Western volunteers, providing an empirical basis for quantifying the experiences of these fighters.
 This research was augmented by on-the-ground fieldwork and interviews with more than 100 foreign fighters, which were conducted during their time in theatre.

 In addition to this, ICSR curates a number of subsidiary databases based on data collection from both open and closed sources.
 One of these comprises a codified archive of more than 4,000 entry records of Islamic State (ISIS/ISIL/Daesh) volunteers, consisting of an itemised breakdown of the paperwork they completed when first joining the movement.
 We also maintain open source databases relating to Islamic State attacks in the West, and returnee accounts.